 Growing up, Geraldine Buckingham always wanted to study medicine.
 She hadn’t anticipated taking a different path, following a series of opportunities that would eventually lead her to become the Global Head of Corporate Strategy at BlackRock, the world’s largest asset manager with $4.9 trillion of assets under management.

-After graduating with an MBBS degree from Monash, Geraldine was awarded the Rhodes scholarship in 2003.
+After graduating with an MBBS degree from Monash, Geraldine was awarded a Rhodes scholarship in 2003.
 She went on to study Comparative Social Policy at Oxford before pursuing a career in the corporate world.
 Despite the seemingly diverse set of experiences across medicine, consulting and financial services, Geraldine firmly believes it was the medical experience early in her career which set her up for success, irrespective of the job or industry.

+Geraldine also had the opportunity to pursue her final year medical elective in Kenya as well as an exchange program at King’s College in London.
 “Studying abroad really showed me how big the world was, and the multitude of opportunities that were available.”

 “My career path may have been unorthodox, but my time at Monash was very foundational to where I am now.
-I now have clients rather than patients, and spend my time problem solving rather than diagnosis – but there is a lot of commonality in the two skill sets.”
+I now have clients rather than patients, and spend my time problem solving rather than diagnosing – but there is a lot of commonality in the two skill sets.”